Institute for Resources, Environment and Sustainability, University of British Columbia

 One can argue that moral leadership is part of a university’s core mission and that this should enter the calculus of any “cost” associated with divestment.
 However, the ability of different institutions to pay the price of such leadership depends on how much they rely on income from their endowments to balance their operational budgets.
 Some institutions will be more capable of leading the way on divestment.

 Opinions on the financial impacts to institutions from divestment are flourishing.
 Many comparisons have been made between the performance of unrestricted and divested equity indices.
 However, there has been limited discussion about the real contribution of fossil fuel stocks to model portfolios based on the asset allocation of an actual university endowment.
-Holding stock in oil, gas, and coal companies has been attractive primarily for sustained dividend yields alongside growth potential.
+Holding stock in oil, gas, and coal companies has been attractive primarily for sustained dividend yields alongside growth potential, which is why so many people are looking into oil investments as a way of making money.

 As with any portfolio, endowments are managed to generate a balance between assured short-term income and potential medium- to long-term growth.
 The size of the endowment and the budgetary requirements of each university dictate how its endowment is managed.